-If the above two contacts are unreachable and a crime or potential crime has been committed, that cannot wait for involvement from the SSO, and the DSL will contact 101 or phone 999.
+If the above contact is unreachable and a crime or potential crime has been committed, that cannot wait for involvement from the SSO, then the DSL will contact 101 or phone 999.

 Recording incidents

 All sexting incidents and the decisions made in responding to them will be recorded.
 The record-keeping arrangements set out in section 12 of this policy also apply to recording incidents of sexting.